rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 ### Conclusion

-In this chapter, you have installed and secured a MariaDB database server, created a database and a dedicated user.
+In this chapter, you have installed and secured a MariaDB database server and created a database and a dedicated user.

 These skills are a prerequisite for the administration of your databases.